Answers to the questions business owners and CPA firms ask most often about AnchorPoint, what we do, and how the process works.

 No preparation required before reaching out.
 You do not need to know exactly what is wrong.
 Identifying what is wrong is what the diagnostic is for.

 No. The initial conversation at AnchorPoint is a diagnostic discussion.
-The goal is to understand the actual condition of the accounting system - not to sell a service.
+The goal is to understand the actual condition of the accounting system, not to sell a service.

-If a diagnostic review does not make sense for the situation, AnchorPoint will say so.
-If it does, you will understand why before any engagement begins.
 Not every situation requires a full diagnostic engagement, and not every conversation needs to convert to a paid engagement.
 If AnchorPoint is not the right fit, that will be stated directly.

 Describe what you are seeing.
 AnchorPoint will review your situation and determine whether a diagnostic review is the right starting point.

-Birmingham, Alabama · Serving businesses nationwide
+Schedule Discovery Call Birmingham, Alabama · Serving businesses nationwide